 How to Apply to the Criminal Justice Major

-Applications for the Criminal Justice major are currently CLOSED.
+Applications for the Criminal Justice major are currently OPEN.

 Orientation is mandatory for students who wish to later declare Criminal Justice as a major.
 You will learn about program requirements and meet the staff of the Criminal Justice Advising Center.